frenchy64/frenchy64.github.io/_posts/2018-04-07-gradual-macro.markdown

 ;  Type error, Expected Number found Symbol: 'a
 ```

-Here's the key idea: referring to `f` in a macro defaults
+Here’s the key idea: referring to `f` in a macro defaults
 to the _safe_ binding `f`.
 Expansions in untyped contexts refer to `f`;
 expansion typed contexts are _rewritten_, and refer to